fourmulaic/speechify-unlimited-patch/README.md

 **This patch only works for Speechify Chrome extension.**

 # Disclaimer
-This is one of my project which I did only for fun.
+This is one of my projects which I did only for fun.
 **Please use this for educational propose only.**

 # How to use